aslemensek/EthicalScoring/README.md

 ## TODO
 - In Blazor, DBContext is alive during the whole time of connection with client (as oppose to per HTTP call in Web API/MVC), this means DBConnection will need to be scoped differently (not per session) or something else.
+This will improve scalability, among other benefits.
+- Currently EF Core is using optimistic concurrency (in concurrent environment, last update will win), for pesimitic concurrency, add RowVersion colomn to each entity (as a TimeStamp) for concurrency tracking to alert user during commiting transaction so at least to alert on the fields that have changed.
+  This is even more of an issue due to Blazor maintaining DBContext's state for the duration of connection (of browser tab)